e13tech/blog/Web/input/posts/leadership-defending-your-team.md

 ### What About You?

 Have you ever been in a situation where you had to stand up for your team or yourself against unprofessional behavior?
 How did you handle it, and what did you learn from the experience?
-Let's start a conversation—feel free to share your stories and insights in the comments below!
+Let's start a conversation-feel free to share your stories and insights in the comments below!

 ---